-The white tea was picked in Spring 2019 and has undergone some aging.
+The white tea was picked in Spring of 2019 and has undergone some ageing.
 Visually, the tea buds were long and narrow with short fuzz.
 The dry leaves had a nice fruity, berries and, woody smell.
 The recommendations suggested using a glass teapot which I thought was interesting because I don’t recall having specific material recommendations in the past!
 After steeping, the wet leaves were thin and tan with a greenish and brownish hue and a deep earthy, hay, and fruity smell.

-I played around with the recommendations and found that 3 grams and 2 minutes were was able to bring out the flavour the best, whereas, 2 grams and 1 minute was a bit too delicate for my tastes.
+I played around with the recommendations and found that 3 grams and 2 minutes were able to bring out the flavour the best, whereas, 2 grams and 1 minute was a bit too delicate for my tastes.
 Overall, the amber coloured liquor had sweet fruity and hay flavour.
 Letting the liquor cool slightly brought out more floral notes that intermixed with the hay sweetness.
-There was some dryness at the back of the throat after each sip, which becomes more present as the liquor cooled.
+There was some dryness at the back of the throat after each sip, which became more present as the liquor cooled.
 I’ve had this tea multiple times since I got it and I really enjoy it!
 Can’t wait to try more from Mount Kilimanjaro (3.5/5 rating).